umich-its-networking/python-packaging-training-2019-05/advanced/creating-distributable-django-package.md

 We've learned that `pip` can install packages from source code if the format is correct, but if we want to push this to a package repository we will want to build it a distribution (for instance as a `tar.gz`)

 To do this, we'll be using [setuptools](https://setuptools.readthedocs.io/en/latest/).
-This next step is optional, but for good measure we may want to go ahead and update it to latest version:
+This next step is optional, but for good measure we may want to go ahead and update it to the latest version:

 ```terminal
 $ python -m pip install --upgrade pip setuptools